davidfrantz/force/docs/source/policy/citation.rst

 ============================

 Proper acknowledgement, and the citation of the scientific publications are kindly requested.
-Co-authorship of scientific articles should be offered in case I provide substantial help in setting up, modifying or running the software, or if the generated data are an integral part of your research.
+Co-authorship of scientific articles should be offered in case I provide substantial help in setting up, modifying or running the software.

-Please address questions to David Frantz, Humboldt-University Berlin (david.frantz@uni-trier.de).
+Please post questions On `GitHub <https://github.com/davidfrantz/force>`_.

 I will try my best to answer your query within a reasonable amount of time.
 However, please note that I cannot guarantee user support or an immediate answer, as this is not part of my full-time job.